-21.2 List the design goals of Windows.
+- 22.2 List the design goals of Windows XP.
 Describe two in detail.

-Design goals include security, reliability, Windows and POSIX application compatibility, high performance, extensibility, portability, and international support.
+Answer: Design goals include security, reliability, Windows and POSIX application compatibility, high performance, extensibility, portability and international support.
 (1) Reliability was perceived as a stringent requirement and included extensive driver verification, facilities for catching programming errors in user-level code, and a rigorous certification process for third-party drivers, applications, and devices.
-(2) Achieving high performance required examination of past problem areas such as I/O performance, server CPU bottlenecks, and the scalability of multithreaded and multiprocessor environments.

-21.3 Describe the booting process for a Windows system.

-(1) As the hardware powers on, the UEFI begins executing from ROM and loads and executes the bootstrap loader from the disk.
-(2) The firmware runs power-on self-test (POST) diagnostics, identifies many of the devices attached to the system and initializes them to a clean power-up state, and then builds the description used by ACPI.(3) The firmware finds the system boot device, loads the Windows boot manager program (bootmgfw.efi on UEFI systems), and begins executing it.
-(4) As the kernel initializes itself, it creates several processes.
-The idle process serves as the container of all idle threads, so that system-wide CPU idle time can easily be computed.
-The system process contains all of the internal kernel worker threads and other system threads created by drivers for polling, housekeeping, and other background work.
-(5) The kernel starts the first user-mode initialization process, SMSS.
-(6) SMSS further initializes the system by establishing paging files and loading device drivers.
+(2) Achieving high performance required examination of past problem areas such as I/O performance, server CPU bottlenecks, and the scalability of multithreaded and multiprocessor environments. - 22.3 Describe the booting process for a Windows XP system.
+Answer: (1) As the hardware powers on, the BIOS begins executing from ROM and loads and executes the bootstrap loader from the disk.
+(2) The NTLDR program is loaded from the root directory of the identified system device and determines which boot device contains the operating system.
+(3) NTLDR loads the HAL library, kernel, and system hive.
+The system hive indicates the required boot drivers and loads them.
+(4) Kernel execution begins by initializing the system and creating two processes: the system process containing all internal worker threads, and the first user-mode initialization process: SMSS.
+(5) SMSS further initializes the system by establishing paging files and loading device drivers.
+(6) SMSS creates two processes: WINLOGON, which brings up the rest of the system, and CSRSS (the Win32 subsystem process).